ury-erp/pos/FEATURES.md

     - Select the POS Opening Entry to retrieve all sales registered.
     - On creating a POS Closing Voucher, all the POS invoices fetched for the selected period will be consolidated into one final Sales Invoice.
 The status of all the POS invoices will change from 'Paid' to 'Consolidated' once they are successfully consolidated into a sales invoice on closing.

+**Room Selection**
+-  To view tables in each room of the restaurant and select their preferred room.

 **Table Selection**